-Fostering diversity and inclusion in the workplace isn’t something that you do once in order to check a box.
-It’s an ongoing commitment to making sure that your organization takes the needs and concerns of each and every employee into account whenever possible and as much as possible.
+Fostering diversity and inclusion isn’t something that you do once in order to check a box.
+It’s an ongoing commitment that an employer makes to ensure their organization is continuously taking the needs and concerns of each employee into account.
 Embracing a diverse and inclusive workforce can contribute to improved morale, enhanced transparency, and increased employee productivity within organizations.

 Here are 10 ways small organizations can be more diverse and inclusive:

 1. Ensure that your organization has non-discrimination and anti-harassment policies in place; make sure that employees read and agree to these policies during their employment with the organization.